-Parameters: template: STRING (Folder name in the Configuration Layer under Persons) Return value type: FLOAT group loc
+Parameters: template: STRING (Folder name in the Configuration Layer under Persons)

 This function checks if an agent is configured in a folder with a name that matches the specified template.
 It returns 1, if there is a match, or 0, otherwise.